vicariousdrama/nodeyez/README.md

 Dependencies:
 - An account on Slushpool
 - An access token for Slushpool (Limited read-only)
-- External calls to https://slushpool.com for "accounts/rewards" and "accounts/profile"
+- External calls to https://slushpool.com for "accounts/rewards", "accounts/profile" and "stats" once every 10 minutes.
+  - Uses torify
+- External call to https://bisq.markets once every 3 hours.
-  - Not using torify
+  - Uses torify

 Before running the script, you should review it
 ```
 nano scripts/slushpool.py
 ```
-You may want to change the location of the outputFile.
+- You may want to change the location of the outputFile.
-You most definitely should change the authtoken.
+- You most definitely should change the authtoken.
-If you want to adjust the frequency, alter the sleeptime parameter near the bottom of the script (default 5 minutes).
-There is an intentional delay between making API calls to avoid spamming the pool.
+- If you want to adjust the frequency, alter the sleep_time parameter near the top of the script (default 10 minutes).
+- There is an intentional delay between making API calls to avoid spamming the pool.
-Save (CTRL+O) and Exit (CTRL+X).
+- Price per killowatt and power used for your miner can be specified for dynamic profitability output Save (CTRL+O) and Exit (CTRL+X).

 Run it `python3 scripts/slushpool.py`